James Henry Darlington: Biography

 James Henry Darlington was descended from old New England, New York and Virginia colonial families.
 The name Darlington is French, being originally De Arlington or D'Arlington.
 He was born at Brooklyn, New York, June 9, 1856, son of Thomas and Hannah (Goodliffe) Darlington, and a grandson of Peter Darlington.
 James Henry Darlington entered New York University, graduating from the academic course with the degree of B.A. in 1877; graduated from Princeton Seminary in 1880, receiving in 1884 the degree of Ph.D. from Princeton University and D.D. in 1895 from his alma mater; LL.D. from St. John's College, Annapolis, Maryland, in 1905, and from Dickinson College in 1907.

 He took deacon's orders in the Episcopal Church on January 25, 1882 and was ordained priest by Bishop Littlejohn on November 26 of the same year.
 During the year 1882–1883 he was assistant in Christ Church, Bedford Avenue, Brooklyn, New York, becoming rector the following year.
 He officiated there until 1905, when he became First Bishop of Harrisburg, Pennsylvania (having been chosen on the 15th ballot of a Special Convention convened to elect a bishop for this newly created diocese.)
 Bishop Darlington was the author of Verses for Children and Verses by the Way, and editor of the Hymnal of the Church.
 He was chaplain of the Forty-seventh Regiment of the National Guard of the State of New York for eight years.
 He was a member of the General Society of Colonial Wars, the Sons of the Revolution, Saint Nicholas Society in the City of New York, The Huguenot Society of America, Society of the Cincinnati, National Geographic and other societies, and of the University Club of Brooklyn, New York, and the Westminster Club of England.

 Bishop Darlington lectured at New York University and Cuddesdon College, Wheatly, Oxford, and several other American universities.
-He was a thirty-third degree Mason, chaplain of the Masonic Grand Lodge of Pennsylvania, chaplain of the Pennsylvania Society and chaplain-general of the Huguenot Society of America, and published numerous addresses and pamphlets which had a large circulation.
+He was a thirty-third degree Scottish Rite Mason, chaplain of the Masonic Grand Lodge of Pennsylvania, chaplain of the Pennsylvania Society and chaplain-general of the Huguenot Society of America, and published numerous addresses and pamphlets which had a large circulation.
 He was a lieutenant colonel on the staff of the Governor of Pennsylvania, a member of the committee of public safety of Pennsylvania during World War I, president of the Serbian Relief Fund of the United States, honorary vice president of the American Peace Society, and a member of the advisory committee of the National Probation Association.
-He was a lifelong advocate of temperance and prohibition, and during the early years of his episcopate in Pennsylvania, he fought the establishment of saloons in Pennsylvania's mining regions by establishing "lighthouses", which were clubs for the miners with gymnasiums, showers and game rooms.
+He was a lifelong advocate of Temperance movement and Prohibition, and during the early years of his episcopate in Pennsylvania, he fought the establishment of saloons in Pennsylvania's mining regions by establishing "lighthouses," which were clubs for the miners with gymnasiums, showers and game rooms.